confizolo/smc_mod_lammps/README.md

     3.  "full-distributed": distributes evenly SMCs over the polymers
 14. kon: probability to load a free extruder every nevery step
 15. koff: probability to unload an extruder every nevery step
+16. debug: any number different from 0 activate debug mode with detailed report on log_fix_smc.txt
+17. fixFname: file containing hinge and anchor position list separated by a space (optional)
-16. blockbeads: type of beads that the extruder cannot grab, can be listed as an arbitrary long list (e.g.: 2 3 4 ...)
+18. blockbeads: type of beads that the extruder cannot grab, can be listed as an arbitrary long list (e.g.: 2 3 4 ...) (optional)

 # How to run Fix SMC Dump
 An additional fix was developed to allow dumping of LEF positions (two ends).
 It can be exploited using the following command: